Genesis 36: God Didn’t Hate Esau

-While a student in college, a professor for a class that I took on Romans had us write our own little commentary on a single chapter of that great book.
-At that time, I was on my own Calvin kick and I chose Romans 9 as the chapter I would make my focus.
-The section found in chapter 9:10-13 really gave me much to think about,
+While a student in college, a professor for a class that I took on Romans had us write our own little commentary on a single chapter in that great book.
+At that time I was on my own Calvin kick and I chose Romans 9 as the chapter I would focus on.
+Not only would I focus on chapter 9 but also verses 10-13 which says,

 “10 Not only that, but Rebekah’s children had one and the same father, our father Isaac.
 11 Yet, before the twins were born or had done anything good or bad—in order that God’s purpose in election might stand: 12 not by works but by him who calls—she was told, “The older will serve the younger.”
 13 Just as it is written: “Jacob I loved, but Esau I hated.”